Apr 10, 2025

 As you gather your tax documents, think about all your income: paychecks, interest from savings accounts, dividends from other investment accounts—everything.
 Your employer and financial institutions are required to send you documents that report all this income, either by mail or email.

-Some common tax documents you might receive include:2
+These are some common tax documents you might receive during the year:3

 If you’re self-employed or you have tax-deductible expenses that exceed the standard deduction, you’ll want to prepare a detailed list of your income and expenses.
-For the tax year 2023, the standard deduction for single filers and married couples filing separately is $13,859.
-That number is $27,700 for married couples filing jointly.3 These numbers may change from year to year, so be sure to confirm the figures when you’re prepping your taxes each year.4
+For the 2024 tax year, the standard deduction for single filers and married couples filing separately is $14,600.
+That figure is $29,200 for married couples filing jointly.4

 If you have some extra money to invest, consider making extra contributions to your retirement accounts as one of your good money habits.

-Making extra payments as Tax Day approaches may help reduce your tax bill.
+Making extra payments may help reduce your tax bill.
 It may also get you closer to your retirement goals.
 You have until Tax Day to max out your traditional or Roth IRAs and your HSA.
-The maximum contributions for tax year 2023 were:
+These are the maximum contributions for the 2024 and 2025 tax years.

-If your AGI is over $79,000 or your financial situation is more complex, you may want to try tax preparation and filing software, or consult with a tax professional
+If your AGI is over $84,000 or your financial situation is more complex, you can want to try tax preparation and filing software, or you may want to try tax preparation and filing software or consult with a tax professional.

 If you’re self-employed, own rental property, sell a home, or otherwise have a more complicated tax situation, you might also consider hiring a licensed tax preparer or certified public accountant (CPA).
 Both types of tax professionals must meet specific educational and licensing requirements to prepare and file your tax returns on your behalf.